ekblad/symbolic_experiments/README.md

 # symbolic_experiments
 Repository for symbolic regression/classification experiments.
+The experiment files are `sc.py` and `sr.py`, run on a SLURM cluster using `sbatch sr.sh`.
+The number of trials are specified using a job array index in the shell scripts, and SLURM will schedule these sequentially.
+Other scripts within the experiment directories are provided to collect and analyze model results.

 ## Running locally -

 Download data set from here:

-Code will look for this file (`'sym_data_4.csv'`) alongside repository (into same directory where you downloaded symbolic_experiments)
+Code will look for this file (`'sym_data_4.csv'`) alongside repository (in same directory that `symbolic_experiments` is in).

 Run the following line from the same directory as `sc.py` or `sr.py`, and scoop will automatically collect available processors to distribute model evaluations over.
 You can watch this happen in your system's task manager.

-`python -m scoop sc.py [1]`
+`python -m scoop sc.py 1`

-The integer provided as an argument will be used to initialize random processes and label the trial.
+The integer provided as an argument at the end (the job index in the cluster version) will be used to initialize random processes, do training-test splits, and label the trial folder and results files.

 ## Dependencies and versions:
 ### For experiments: